Category Archives: Polarization

 Nationalism and Pluralism

 I think we all know what nationalism is.
 It has been with us much longer than pluralism.
-Unfortunately, it is also much more common than nationalism.
+Unfortunately, nationalism is also much more common than pluralism.

 Nationalism is usually considered an ideology which emphasizes loyalty to a particular nation.
 It can be a force for good.
 Often it is a force for bad.
 It often promotes devotion to one’s own country above all.
 The lates strong iteration of it, is the MAGA movement in the US.
 Make America great again.
 Or for those who already think it is a great, make it greater.
 America First would be a more important principle for American nationalists.
 When it leads to feelings of superiority it has usually gone too far.
 A strong love of one’s own country is a natural feeling and unobjectionable.
 But feelings of superiority are often unjustified and not very productive.